prapr/prapr/README.md

 We can use the command `checkout subject-bug` to download the bug without invoking PraPR.
 All the downloaded bugs will be stored in the home directory of the container at `/home/prapr`.

+*Note*: Except for `Closure` bugs (and a number of `Math` bugs), PraPR needs less than 16 GB of RAM.
+Some `Closure` bugs might need up to 64 GB of RAM.

+*Note*: The Linux that we have shipped takes some space on your disk.
+Also downloading the bugs, and trying them, will quickly add up.
+So, please make sure that you have at least 50 GB of free space on your root drive (`/` on Unix, and `C:` on Windows, systems).

 ## PraPR Demonstration
 We have prepared two real-world programs (one Java and one Kotlin) and two toy programs (one Java and one Kotlin).